Remembering Al Young

 Young was seemingly always available with his time and expertise and willingness to do virtually anything for anyone, as many friends and former students have shared.

 Around the time he was on Angel Island, this reporter was visiting France with his wife.
 After getting lost and finding a small restaurant that was closed and wouldn’t serve food, I reached out to Young for help.
-The reason was—the owner of the restaurant was a French man who owned a Ford Mustang he rented out as part of his business.
-He lamented that he could not find a carburetor for it in France, rendering it useless.
-I, in desperation, thought of Al Young.
-Because of his character and personality, I did not have the slightest hesitation about calling him up, with no notice, at an odd hour, and with a bizarre request.
+The reason was this: the owner of the restaurant was a flamboyant French man who owned a Ford Mustang he rented out as part of his business.
+But he lamented that he could not find a carburetor for it in France, rendering it useless.
+I, in desperation, thought of Al Young (doubtless as many others had before).
+Because of his character and personality, I did not have the slightest hesitation about calling him up, without the slightest notice, from the middle of France, at an odd hour, and with a bizarre request.
 He instantly solved the problem.
 He told me about a special website on which foreigners could buy top-quality American-made auto parts for classic cars.
 I then told the French restaurant owner about this.
 He was thrilled.

 My wife and I got our meal.